-Application deadlines for the fall term are January 5 of each year, with late applications to be considered at a May 1 deadline.
+Application deadlines for the fall term are January 5 of each year.
 Students requesting financial aid, must apply by January 5.

 The Ph.D. program only admits students for a fall semester start — no students are permitted to begin the program in spring.

 Application forms for the Ph.D. program are available from the Office of Graduate & Professional Admissions.

 IMPORTANT: Official application materials (transcripts and TOEFL scores) should be sent to the Graduate and Professional Admissions office:

 Please do not send any application materials or documents to the School of Communication and Information.

 We consider students holistically when making admissions decisions and consider the whole package of materials to determine a candidate's fit in the program and likelihood of success.
 An application for the Ph.D.
 Program will be evaluated on the basis of:

 Graduate Records Exam (GRE) scores are OPTIONAL for applicants.
 All applications will be reviewed equally with or without GRE scores.
 Not submitting GRE scores will not hurt an applicant's chances of admission, nor will submitting GRE scores give applicants an advantage in admissions.

 Students applying for admission to the Ph.D.
 Program typically have completed a master's degree in communication, information science, library studies, media studies or another related academic or professional field.
 Highly qualified students from strong programs or research backgrounds without a master's degree may also apply in special circumstances.